piang077/Microsoft-Sentinel-SOC/README.md

 ## Prerequisites

-This lab assumes that Sentinel data connectors, analytics rules, and sample datasets were already deployed in a previous module.
+This lab assumes that Sentinel data connectors, analytics rules, and sample datasets were already deployed in a previous lab.

 ---